-A contract is or includes a lease if it transfers the right to control the use of an identified asset for a certain period of time in exchange for a consideration.
+A contract is or includes leasing if it transfers the right to control the use of an identified asset for a certain period of time in exchange for a consideration.

-As a lessee, under the lease for the premises intended to be used as a registered office, the Company has recognised an asset related to the right to use the underlying asset and a lease liability arising from this lease.
+As a lessee, under the lease for the premises intended to be used as a registered office, the Company has recognised an asset related to the right to use the underlying asset and a leasing liability arising from this contract.